dssg-berlin/dssg-berlin.org/content/apply/index.en.md

 We help NGOs to make use of their data by connecting them with volunteer data scientists and analysts.

-- Learn how to use data effectively
+- Learn how to use your data effectively
 - Find out how to use data science to your benefit
 - Realise a project with the support of our network